 I always like to reserve a little bacon and green onion for garnish to give this potato salad a pop of colour.

-Want this potato salad to be straight up vegetarian?
+Want this potato salad to be vegetarian?
 Just omit the bacon.

 Don’t ya just want to grab that forkful from your screen?